SuperagenticAI/turboagents/docs/examples.md

 ## Recommended Starting Point

-Start with:

-- synthetic CLI benchmarks
-- FAISS or Chroma adapter examples
-- MLX dry-run command generation
-- the SuperOptiX reference demos when you want end-to-end application coverage
+If you are choosing a starting point, begin with the synthetic CLI benchmarks and then move to the FAISS or Chroma examples.
+Use the MLX dry-run path when you care about serving integration, and use the SuperOptiX reference demos when you want full end-to-end application coverage rather than package-level API examples.